Excel

 ../_images/excel__input.png

-• Sheet - This is the tab/sheet in the Excel file.
-You will only create 1 table in the database from 1 sheet in the Excel file.
+• SHEET - This is the tab/sheet in the Excel file.
+Only 1 table will be created in the database from 1 sheet in the Excel file.
 In the Excel plugin wizard, the list of sheets will be available in the dropbox.
-In the resulting Excel job, sheet can either use the name of the sheet as a string or the index of the sheet as an integer (0 is the first sheet).
+In the resulting Excel job, SHEET can either use the name of the sheet as a string or the index of the sheet as an integer (0 is the first sheet).

-• Start Row - This is optional, but allows you to skip rows in the Excel file.
+• START ROW - This is optional.
+START ROW allows the user to skip rows in the Excel file.
 0 is the first row.
-0 by default.
+0 is the default. stop_row: This is optional. stop_row allows the user to limit the number of rows that are created in the database.

-• Start Column - This is optional, but allows you to skip columns in the Excel file.
+• START COLUMN - This is optional.
+START COLUMN allows the user to skip columns in the Excel file.
 0 is the first column.
-0 by default.
+0 is the default.

-• Encoding - This allows you to select the encoding used on the excel file.
+• ENCODING - This allows the user to select the encoding used on the excel file.

 • Include Header - Check this if the data has a header.
 Checked by Default.

-• Noneify - Check this if you want to convert empty values to NULL.
+• Noneify - Check this to convert empty values to NULL.
 Checked by default.

 Click Next.